danesm03/kotobuddy/readme.md

 A **Command-Line Japanese Language Study App**, built with [Textual UI](https://textual.textualize.io/).
 Paste in Japanese text, click words to view definitions, and save them as flashcards.
-Review flashcards using a built-in **SRS (Spaced Repetition System)** to reinforce long-term retention.
+Review flashcards using a built-in **SRS (Spaced Repetition System)** to reinforce long-term retention. s on being able to review vocabulary such as verbs, nouns, and adjective.
-> ⚠️ **Note**
-> The focus of this project is on being able to review vocabulary such as verbs, nouns, and adjective.
 It does not currently have proper handling for Japanese particles and conjugations
----